georgdonner/kochbuch/README.md

 Create a file named `.env` at the root of the project and put `MONGODB_URI=mongodb://whateveryourmongodburiis` in there.

-To set up a zauberwort, you need to create a variable for it as well: `ZAUBERWORT=test`.
-The zauberwort is required for users in the frontend to add/update recipes.

 For the image upload to an AWS bucket, add its name as `AWS_BUCKET` and your `AWS_KEY` and `AWS_SECRET` to the `.env` file.

 ### Development server